Salomon X Ultra 4 GTX

 Merrell is another big name in hiking footwear, and their MQM Flex 2 GTX is an intriguing alternative to the X Ultra.
 Again, the MQM wins slightly in weight at 1 pound 9 ounces per pair, costs $10 less than the Salomon, and has a more flexible construction.
 However, we found the Salomon to be more cushioned and protective underfoot, which translates to better comfort and performance over long distances and rocky terrain.
 We also had issues with premature wear on the Merrell’s sole, while the Salomon has held up far better.
 Given these advantages, the X Ultra strikes us as the more well-rounded low-top hiker.

-Given it’s light and nimble feel, it’s worth comparing the X Ultra 4 to a true trail running design: Altra’s Lone Peak 5.
-Popular among thru-hikers and minimalist backpackers, the Lone Peak is light at 1 pound 6.2 ounces, has a wider fit that’s comfortable over long distances, and boasts a noticeably soft and cushy ride.
-That said, it can’t match the toughness, support, or protection of a proper hiking design like the Salomon (and there’s no waterproof version available, which could be a deal-breaker for some).
+Given its light and nimble feel, it’s worth comparing the X Ultra 4 to a true trail running design: Altra’s Lone Peak 6.
+Popular among thru-hikers and minimalist backpackers, the Lone Peak is light at 1 pound 5.2 ounces, has a wider fit that’s comfortable over long distances, and boasts a noticeably soft and cushy ride.
+That said, it can’t match the toughness, support, or protection of a proper hiking design like the Salomon (although Altra did recently release a waterproof variation for $160).
 In the end, the two are considerably different, and a final decision will come down to your objectives and preferences on stability versus weight and padding.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!